Decoding the Petty Yelp Reviews of Ayesha Curry's New Houston Restaurant

 In what might be by far the boldest play by any Curry in Houston this year, Ayesha Curry has chosen H-Town as the site for her next International Smoke restaurant.
 Curry, a celebrity chef and the wife of Golden State star Steph, opened her first restaurant in San Francisco in November.
 The Houston location isn't set to start serving its signature barbecue until July, but it's already aflame—on Yelp anyway.

-Still salty from their Game 7 loss in the Western Conference Finals to Curry's Warriors, Rockets fans have swarmed the Yelp page for International Smoke's Houston location.
+Still salty from their Game 7 loss in the Western Conference Finals to Steph's Warriors, Rockets fans have swarmed the Yelp page for Ayesha's International Smoke's Houston location.
 As of this writing, the restaurant has amassed 181 reviews, averaging 2.5 stars.
 There are two three-star reviews and one two-star review.
 But the rest are either one-star, from the salty Rockets fans, or five-star, from the late wave of Warriors' supporters.
 Yelp, for its part, helpfully points out that its users' "trust is our top concern, so businesses can't pay to alter or remove their reviews."

 But just because they can't be removed doesn't mean they can't be decoded.
 Enter B/R writer-at-large Dave Schilling and staff writer David Gardner, who are here to guide you through the truth behind each review.